Close-up of stem cells with text about stem cells.

 Stem Cell Scams & Warnings

-In recent years stem cell tourism has taken off in many parts of the world.
-The promise of functional regenerative medicine is being tarnished by ethically problematic and unproven therapies from very untrustworthy sources.
-Many of these experimental treatments and therapies have never undergone proper clinical trials but are instead being marketed directly as therapies or worse yet “Cures.”
-These “same day” experimental stem cell therapies are not being carried out by licensed or professional medical staff and often do not comply within the framework of an approved treatment protocol that is used to ensure ethical standards are proper protocols are being met.
-Please use caution and correct judgment when contacting unscrupulous stem cells clinics globally who often over promise but under-deliver.
-Other signs to watch out for are unlicensed doctors that promise treatments with “no risks” or treatments that offer no post-treatment care or assistance.
+In recent years, stem cell tourism has taken off in many parts of the world.
+The promise of functional regenerative medicine is being tarnished by ethically problematic and unproven therapies from untrustworthy sources.
+Many of these experimental treatments and therapies have never undergone proper clinical trials but are being marketed directly as therapies or, worse yet, “Cures.”
+These “same day” experimental stem cell therapies are not being carried out by licensed or professional medical staff and often do not comply with the framework of an approved treatment protocol that is used to ensure ethical standards and proper protocols are being met.
+Please use caution and correct judgment when contacting unscrupulous stem cell clinics globally who often over-promise but under-deliver.
+Other signs to watch out for are unlicensed doctors who promise treatments with “no risks” or treatments that offer no post-treatment care or assistance.

 Some people may think/claim that stem cells are some “magic bullet” or “miracle cure” for everything.

-Cell-based therapeutic medicine is based on observable, evidential science and can help some patients but in no way can help every person every time.
+Cell-based therapeutic medicine is based on observable, evidential science and can help some patients but cannot help every person every time.
 The ability to treat degenerative or acquired diseases is still in the early stages of clinical application and is reserved for approved cases only.
-To date, the only successful stem cell treatment with a proven/established regenerative medical procedure is hematopoietic stem cell transplantation.
+The only successful stem cell treatment with a proven/established regenerative medical procedure is hematopoietic stem cell transplantation.

 Stem Cells in Asia

 future-of-stem-cellsDoctors and researchers in medical journals have been studying ways to make the clinical application of stem cells more consistent.
-In the lab, we havegene-therapy proven that stem cells can help to repair or replace damaged tissue, organs, and cells in the body and that these cells can “grow” or differentiate into many types of cells.
+In the lab, we havegene-therapy proven that stem cells can help repair or replace damaged tissue, organs, and cells in the body and can “grow” or differentiate into many types of cells.
 Outside the lab, the results are not as consistent.

-One of the most promising areas of regenerative medicine focuses on the ability to “reprogram” skin cells from any human and turn them into very useful, pluripotent cells.
-This process and types of cells are known as induced pluripotent stem cells or iPS cells and were first discovered in 2006 by Dr. Shinya Yamanaka.
-The ability to reprogram adult/somatic cells into iPS cells has had a major effect on stem cell biology and the field of regenerative medical science.[4]
+One of the most promising areas of regenerative medicine focuses on the ability to “reprogram” skin cells from any human and turn them into beneficial, pluripotent cells.
+This process and type of cells are induced pluripotent stem cells or iPS cells and were first discovered in 2006 by Dr. Shinya Yamanaka.
+The ability to reprogram adult/somatic cells into iPS cells has significantly affected stem cell biology and regenerative medical science.[4]

 iPS cells are still in their infancy but have shown promising results in the laboratory environment, especially when combined with Gene Therapy.
-Human clinical trials of iPS cells are already on the way, but there are still many obstacles that need to be resolved before we can take full advantage of iPS cells and iPS technology.
+Human clinical trials of iPS cells are already on the way, but many obstacles still need to be resolved before we can take full advantage of iPS cells and iPS technology.

-Advancements and breakthroughs are being achieved every day in hopes of taking these abundant cells and making them much more applicable clinically.
+Advancements and breakthroughs are being achieved daily in hopes of taking these abundant cells and making them more clinically applicable.

 Published Clinical Citations